mikeluvin/cs211-final_project/PROPOSAL.md

 Players alternate turns.
 At each turn, the player must move their pieces a total of the number they roll, where each move is a number shown by a die.
 For example, if a player rolls three and four, they must move either one piece three positions and another piece four positions, or one piece seven positions.
+It is important to not that, for the example described, the player must be able to occupy a space at three and/or four positions away in order to be able to move the seven spaces.
+In other words, each die's move is considered separately.
 All moves are in the same direction (clockwise for player 1, counterclockwise for player 2).
 A player's piece can land on a position occupied by their pieces, no pieces, or only one of the other player's pieces, in which case that player's